 Cloud storage services like Google Drive and DropBox exist as an alternative to direct-attached storage devices like flash drives.
 With cloud services, you can access your data from any device, whether your Mac or your iPhone.
 Apple even offers iCloud as its own cloud service for Apple devices.
 The main drawback to cloud services like these is that you are not in complete control of your data.

 A NAS is often the perfect solution for companies that require a private cloud to store sensitive information.
 Even if you just want a NAS for home use, the benefits can make it worth it.
 Depending on your configuration, you can access your NAS from any device in the world through the internet.

 We researched dozens of models from the biggest brands to find out the best NAS for Mac users.
-Our ranking for the best overall NAS for Macs:
+Here’s our ranking for the best overall NAS for Macs:

 - Best Diskless NAS: Synology 8 Bay DiskStation DS1821

-- Best NAS for security: BUFFALO TeraStation 3420DN 4-Bay Desktop NAS
+- Best for Security: BUFFALO TeraStation 3420DN 4-Bay Desktop NAS

-- Best Performance NAS: WD 24TB My Cloud EX4100 Expert Series 4-Bay NAS
+- Best Performance: WD 24TB My Cloud EX4100 Expert Series 4-Bay NAS

 Best Overall NAS For Macs: WD 8TB My Cloud EX2 Ultra

 - High-performance 1.3 GHz dual-core Processor for lag-free streaming